OtavioBernardes/lambda-notifier/README.md

 </p>

 ## :question: About
-The lambda-notifier is a project that uses AWS resources to subscribe to a newsletter and schedule the sending of emails.
+The lambda-notifier is a project that uses AWS resources to enable the subscription to a newsletter and automate the email notifications.

 ## :gear: Technologies